10 Ways Teachers Can Build Their Students’ Confidence

 Talk about missteps you've made in your past and what you learned from them.
 It’s important for students to know that even adults aren't perfect.

 Accept your students’ mistakes with grace.
-Just take them in stride as a natural part of the learning process.
+Just take them in stride as a natural part of learning.

 Never tolerate a student snickering or laughing when a classmate makes a flub.
 Talk to the student after class and make sure he or she understands why this is unacceptable and not the culture of your classroom.

 When your students do a good job or you "catch them" doing something positive, let them know.
-Rather than use general words of praise and encouragement such as “good job” or “great work," use specific words of affirmation.
+Replace general words of praise and encouragement such as “good job” or “great work" with specific words of affirmation.

 Some Specific Words of Affirmation: